School of Architecture

 ARCH 406 Global Studies: Topics in Architecture, Urbanism, History and Art (2, max 6) Offered for particular geographic areas of study.
 Required prerequisite for all full semester undergraduate global programs.
 Also intended for general interest in focused study on particular geographic area.
 Prerequisite: ARCH 214ab or ARCH 304.

-ARCH 407 Advanced Computer Applications (4, Fa) Investigation of computer graphic applications, emphasizing the role of computers in helping designers create and communicate using color (rendering), form (modeling), and time (animation) and the implications of future technological advancements.
-Prerequisite: ARCH 207 and ARCH 307, CADD studio or departmental approval.
+ARCH 407 Advanced Computer Applications (4, Sp) Investigation of computer graphic applications, emphasizing the role of computers in helping designers create and communicate using color (rendering), form (modeling), and time (animation) and the implications of future technological advancements.
+Prerequisite: ARCH 207.

 ARCH 409L Design Foundation (2, Fa) Introduction to basic architectural design principles for problem solving scenarios; foundational architectural design course for systematic thinking.